Azure-Samples/key-vault-java-authentication/README.md

 ```

 For ADAL authentication, AZURE_CLIENT_ID and AZURE_CLIENT_SECRET also must be set.

-For certificate authentication, AZURE_CLIENT_ID, CERTIFICATE_PATH and CERTIFICATE_PASSWORD must be set.

 5. Run ```mvn clean compile exec:java``` for a sample run through.